MehulArya/Ame-Compiler/README.md

 ## Thanks

-Thanks to everyone who publishes open content — this project is built with curiosity and community support.
+Thanks to the open-source community and educators who freely share knowledge.
+This project is built on the foundation of that generosity.

-> I’ll keep updating this compiler and README as I learn more.
-Stay tuned!
+I will keep updating this compiler and README as I learn more.

 ---